 - Chemical burns: This includes irritation from chemicals and fumes

 - Trauma to the eye: A blow to the eye from debris or equipment can cause punctures, bleeding, lid lacerations, orbital wall fractures, and traumatic iritis.

 Any of the above eye injuries can result in vision loss or blindness.
 Studies have also shown that welders can suffer cumulative damage from exposure to radiation.

 Personal protective equipment (PPE) is crucial for protecting a welder’s eyes.
 Both helmets with safety shields and safety goggles/glasses with side shields should be worn as sparks can make their way underneath a helmet.
 Helmets come with either fixed or variable shades and should be chosen according to the welding task at hand.
 Helmet shades are also rated on a darkness scale of nine to 14, with 14 being darkest.

 In Pennsylvania, workers who suffer an injury on the job are covered by workers’ compensation.
 This includes work-related eye injuries.
 If you are injured in a work-related accident, you should notify your employer immediately and seek medical treatment.
 A successful claim for workers’ compensation can help cover the cost of any reasonable medical expenses, including hospital stays and medications.
 Wage loss benefits are available if you miss work due to your eye injury and specific loss benefits are paid to those who suffer a serious and permanent disfigurement of the head, face, or neck.
 Consult with a qualified workers’ compensation lawyer who can assist you with filing a claim for benefits.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Recover Compensation for Welders with Eye Injuries
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Recover Compensation for Welders with Eye Injuries